liborty/TokenCrypt/README.md

 **23Nov21** - Made multithreading more efficient: now converting files by background processes in order of their decreasing size.
 Should result in considerable speedups for large collections of large files.

 **22Nov21** - Improved `readme.md`.
 The key generation, encryption and decryption will now automatically run in sub shells on files over certain size, currently set to 10k.
-This will result in speedup on multi-core CPUs.
+This will result in speed up on multi-core CPUs.

 ## References and Further Information